 - Oatless oats: For a grain-free version, try using rolled oats made from other grains such as quinoa or oats made from seeds like chia and flax.

 As long as it stays refrigerated, I find this to stay good for at least 4 days.
 The rolled oats have a tendency to lose more texture the longer they sit in the milk.
 If this doesn’t bother you, then they can last longer than 4 days, but I have found we like them best 4 days or earlier.

 Overnight Oat Flavors to Try

 Not very creative?
-Here are a few tasty flavor ideas to try:
+Not to worry, here are several tasty flavor combinations to try:

 - Carrot Cake: Stir in 1/2 cup finely grated carrot, 1/4 cup drained and crushed pineapple and 2 tablespoons walnuts or pecans to your mixture before sitting overnight.